ankitects/anki-manual/src/deck-options.md

 The options are:

-- Bury new siblings: whether other new cards of the same note (e.g reverse cards, adjacent cloze deletions) will be delayed until the next day.
+- Bury new siblings: whether other new cards of the same note (e.g., reverse cards, adjacent cloze deletions) will be delayed until the next day.
 - Bury review siblings: whether other review cards of the same note will be delayed until the next day.
 - Bury interday learning siblings: whether other learning cards of the same note with intervals > 1 day will be delayed until the next day.